Population Characteristics

 Population of South Indian Lake by Ethnicity and Origin

 The population of South Indian Lake is quite diverse, which contributes to the indian reserve's vibrant cultural landscape.
 South Indian Lake is inclusive and accepts various ethnic groups with open arms.
-Furthermore, the province appreciates the unique contributions that each ethnicity brings.
+Furthermore, the indian reserve appreciates the unique contributions that each ethnicity brings.

-Other ethnicities and origins in Newfoundland and Labrador include Ukrainian, Ojibway, Celtic, British Columbian, and Ecuadorian.
+Other ethnicities and origins in South Indian Lake include Ukrainian, Ojibway, Celtic, British Columbian, and Ecuadorian.

 | Ethnicity and Origin | Male | Female | Percentage in Population |